mattpocock/sextant/packages/docs/public/plugins.md

 ### Jest

-Use Sextant to describe and structure your tests and receive meaningfull code coverage reports on your scenarios.
+Describe and structure your [Jest](https://jestjs.io/) tests based on your features.
+Get meaningful coverage reports based on actual scenarios, not code coverage.

 _TODO - Documentation incoming_